iton0/maxx-wp-automator/README.md

 ## Security & Architecture

+* **Binary-Safe Pathing:** Uses `sys.frozen` detection to ensure file I/O (logs/backups) is always relative to the executable path, preventing data loss in temporary directories.
-* **Non-Root Execution:** The tool connects as `testuser`.
-The Docker environment utilizes consistent ownership between the SSH user and the Apache web server.
+* **Non-Root Execution:** Operations are performed as `testuser` with consistent ownership between SSH and the web server.
 * **Command Sanitization:** All remote commands are wrapped in `shlex.quote()` to prevent shell injection.
-* **Idempotency:** The `--setup` routine verifies existing `wp-config.php` files to prevent accidental data overwrites on active sites.
+* **Idempotency:** The `--setup` routine verifies existing configurations to prevent accidental overwrites.
-* **Local-Remote Synergy:** By combining `paramiko.SSHClient` for commands and `SFTPClient` for backups, the tool ensures data is never left solely on the remote server during risky updates.

 ---

 ### Project Impact

 > Developed as a DevOps utility to eliminate manual WordPress audit tasks.
-By orchestrating SSH connections with WP-CLI, this tool ensures that remote environments remain secure, updated, and optimized with zero manual intervention.
+By orchestrating SSH connections with WP-CLI and bundling the logic into a portable binary, this tool ensures that remote environments remain secure, updated, and optimized with zero manual intervention or local dependency overhead.